 John Hancock employees share the moments that will lead them to Hopkinton on Marathon Monday.

-We place importance on maintaining a diverse supplier base that provides a broad range of perspective, skills, and experience, in addition to quality and cost effectiveness.
+We place importance on maintaining a diverse supplier base that provides a broad range of perspectives, skills, and experiences, in addition to quality and cost effectiveness.

-As part of our commitment, John Hancock supports purchases from qualified, woman-owned business enterprises (WBEs) and LGBT business enterprises (LGBTBEs), either directly or indirectly with our primary suppliers.
+As part of our commitment, John Hancock is a member of the Women’s Business Enterprise National Council (WBENC) and the National Gay & Lesbian Chamber of Commerce (NGLCC).
+Through these memberships, we actively support purchases from qualified women-owned business enterprises (WBEs) and LGBT business enterprises (LGBTBEs), either directly or indirectly with our primary suppliers.

-We welcome interested WBEs and LGBTBEs to register with us by completing our Diversity Supplier Registration Form and our MWBE Second Tier Reporting Form.
+We welcome all diverse suppliers to pursue opportunities at John Hancock and register with us by completing our Diversity Supplier Registration Form and our MWBE Second Tier Reporting Form.
 Please understand that registration does not guarantee winning a John Hancock bid, and does not qualify the registrant as a preferred John Hancock supplier.
-Registrants must be certified as WBEs or LGBTBEs through an accepted third-party certifying entity.
+Registrants must be certified through an accredited third-party certifying entity.